bingotang1981/natt/docs/design.md

   │                                      │ ports and registration
 ```

-- Both client and server maintain their own heartbeat timeout counters
+- Both client and server detect heartbeat timeout via a read deadline of 3 × HeartbeatInterval (the server uses the fixed default interval, the client its configured interval)
-- Receiving a heartbeat or control message from the peer resets the counter
+- Receiving any message from the peer resets the read deadline
 - If the client fails to write a heartbeat (e.g., server already disconnected), it immediately calls `conn.Close()` to close the control connection, unblocking `messageLoop` blocked on `ReadMessage`, and triggers reconnection
 - When the server detects a client timeout: close all associated data connections, release proxy ports, remove registration